Back to Blog

 Controllers must provide a reasonably accessible, clear privacy notice that includes: categories of personal data processed, purposes of processing, how consumers can exercise their rights, categories of data shared with third parties, and categories of third parties with whom data is shared.

-Processing sensitive data requires the consumer’s opt-in consent.
-Sensitive data under the ICDPA includes: racial or ethnic origin, religious beliefs, mental or physical health diagnosis, sexual orientation, citizenship or immigration status, and biometric data used for identification.
+Sensitive data under the ICDPA includes racial or ethnic origin, religious beliefs, mental or physical health diagnosis, sexual orientation, citizenship or immigration status, genetic or biometric data used for identification, personal data collected from a known child, and precise geolocation data.

 Data Processing Agreements